 Georgia is the country of breathtaking nature and hearty food.
 A country located between the Caucasus Mountain and the Black Sea is rich in culture, history, and above all food.
-Georgia is also an attractive destination to those travelers who like good georgian foods because there are a lot of unique dishes to taste which are connected with rich traditions and welcoming hospitality.
+Georgia also attracts travelers who enjoy good Georgian food because they can taste many unique dishes connected to rich traditions and welcoming hospitality.

 In case you are considering a trip, you should not forget to discover some of the real flavors by taking our suggested Georgia Tour Packages and Georgia Holiday Packages will ensure that you have seen the best that the country has to offer.

 No matter in which direction you are exploring the city of Tbilisi or lying in the guesthouse in the countryside, the Georgian food will keep you full and wondering.
-Food is fresh, fragrant, and full of flavor, being prepared according to the ancient family recipes, which have been preserved through generations.
+Chefs prepare the food fresh, fragrant, and full of flavor, following ancient family recipes preserved through generations.
 These are seven mouthwatering Georgian foods that you cannot afford to miss on during your visit.

 Here are the 7 Must-Try Georgian Foods for Tourists